alnvdl/alnvdl.github.io/_posts/2023-09-07-error-handling-in-go.md

 1. When handling errors in Go, we have 3 options:
 - **handle it**: if you detect an error, you can take some corrective action (e.g., retry), ignore it on purpose (do nothing about it), or perhaps translate it to another error that is defined by your own package.
 If you ignore it on purpose, it may be a good idea to leave a comment explaining that it is not an accidental mistake.
 - **wrap it**: for some errors, it might make sense to let your callers know the type or value of the error.
 You should wrap errors from your own packages (see #4), and you may wrap errors coming from other packages (perhaps from a 3rd party or from the standard library).
 For wrapping errors, you should use `fmt.Errorf` with the `%w` verb.
+For example, you may wrap errors from your own packages (e.g., `ErrDuplicate` defined by you), or you may choose to wrap errors from another package, such as `fs.ErrNotExist`.
+Be parsimonious though: every error you wrap ends up becoming part of your contract with your callers.
+This will be further discussed below.
 - **mask it**: sometimes, an error happens because of another error, but a function can't let callers inspect that original error, because that would make these callers dependent on the source of the original error.
 For example, let's say you have a `store` package that happens to use the [sql](https://pkg.go.dev/database/sql) package as an implementation detail.
 If you let callers check against `sql.ErrNoRows`, you can't simply port your `store` package to that fancy new NoSQL database without continuing to return `sql.ErrNoRows`, or your risk breaking your callers.
 For masking errors, you should use `fmt.Errorf` with the `%v` verb.

 2. Sometimes you will see references to **sentinel errors** when talking about errors in Go.
 A sentinel error is one that is defined with a fixed value by a package.
 For example, [`http.ErrBodyNotAllowed`](https://cs.opensource.google/go/go/+/refs/tags/go1.21.1:src/net/http/server.go;l=41) is a sentinel error.
 You can also make your own sentinel errors by defining them somewhere in a package: